vanyadelova/SportsPoll/README.md

 yarn start
 ```

+Your browser should automatically open localhost:3000 Enjoy the app!

 You can follow the below commands to test and run the app.

 - `yarn start` - dev server